Arkadijbojko/webpage/_projects/4_project.md

 category: fun
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---
+I extend my work from [Project 1](https://arkadijbojko.github.io/mypage/projects/1_project/) and [Project 3](https://arkadijbojko.github.io/mypage/projects/3_project/) to equivariant K-theory in collaboration with Henry Liu.
+This will include proving the Calabi--Yau four DT/PT equivariant vertex and many K-theoretic conjectures of Bae--Kool--Park.
+One consequence we will obtain when working with elliptic fibrations is a new kind of K-theoretic DT/PT correspondence for Fano threefolds in terms of the symmetrized K-theoretic Euler class of the tautological $L^{[n]}$ for a line bundle $L$.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/1.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/curves.png" title="" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/3.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/curvesandpoints.png" title="" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/surfacescurvespoints.png" title="" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+  Each one of the above graphics represents an element of the fixed point locus a Hilbert scheme of curves or surfaces on a toric Calabi--Yau fourfold after projecting to the first three axes of $\CC^4$-  Going from left to right the figure depicts curves along the $z_1$, $z_2$, and $z_3$ axes, curves with added points, and surfaces curves and points.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">